-Recruiting, hiring and training new employees is arguably one of the most critical aspects to an organization’s success, and the cost of onboarding the wrong fit is an expensive one -- about 30% of an employee’s first year salary.
+Recruiting, hiring and training new employees is arguably one of the most critical aspects to an organization’s success, and the cost of onboarding the wrong fit is an expensive one -- about 30 per cent of an employee’s first year salary.

 Recruiters and hiring managers can often miss the red flags and errors that signal a candidate may not have the experience that they (and their resume) claim to have.

-Here are 4 steps you can take during the hiring process to rule out any questionable candidates:
+Here are four steps you can take during the hiring process to rule out any questionable candidates:

 A candidate's resume will be as detailed as the amount of years of experience they have.
 A qualified candidate should have the relevant buzzwords to match the skill set that their hiring manager is seeking.
 If the resume is too general and is not specifically tailored to the position they are applying to, it is very likely that they are applying to multiple jobs and waiting for the first fish to bite.

 Additionally, lack of detail and mention of applicable tools used in the job description tells a hiring manager that they are not experienced at all.
 Candidates should not be afraid to go into detail of the work they used to do.
 This is always what makes a good candidate stand out from a great one.